Work-related injuries and their related expenses are typically one of the top three most expensive line items on an employer’s budget.

 Occupational health clinics are uniquely qualified to meet an employer’s specific medical needs.
 With a proven history of helping employers reduce workers compensation costs, our occupational health clinic can partner with your business to help you improve the health status and productivity of your workforce.

-Our Occupational Health and Safety Services provide a comprehensive, effective management program for companies of any size.
+Our Occupational Health Service provides a comprehensive, effective management program for companies of any size.
 Our staff will collaborate with you to help manage risk factors, keep your employees happy and healthy and get them back to work quickly and safely after an injury.
 Other services provided include:

 - Work injury treatment and care